Vietnam.vn - Nền tảng quảng bá Việt Nam

 The torn mucosal areas, especially the nasal turbinates, were meticulously sutured.
 At the same time, doctors used specialized biological hemostatic materials placed in the nasal cavity to support wound healing and prevent complications.

-Mr. T. tried to pull the foreign object out but failed and caused more bleeding.
+Mr. T. tried to pull out the foreign object but failed and caused more bleeding.
 After receiving first aid at a lower-level medical facility, the patient was transferred to the Emergency Center - Thanh Hoa Provincial General Hospital.

 After more than 1 week of intensive treatment, the patient recovered well, vital signs were stable and he was eligible for discharge./.